sequelize/umzug/README.md

 #### Running migrations

-`node my-umzug-migrator up` and `node my-umzug-migrator down` apply and revert migrations respectively.
+`node migrator up` and `node migrator down` apply and revert migrations respectively.
 They're the equivalent of the `.up()` and `.down()` methods.

-Use `node my-umzug-migrator up --help` and `node my-umzug-migrator down --help` for options (running "to" a specific migration, passing migration names to be run explicitly, and specifying the rerun behavior):
+Use `node migrator up --help` and `node migrator down --help` for options (running "to" a specific migration, passing migration names to be run explicitly, and specifying the rerun behavior):

 Up:
 <!-- codegen:start {preset: custom, source: ./codegen.js, export: cliHelp, action: up} -->